research-to-startup/research-to-startup.github.io/docs/project.md

 ### Summarize into final pitch

-- Create a final presentation summarizing at least:
+Create a final presentation covering

 - Who is the customer/user?
-- What are their pain-points that you plan to solve?
+- What are their pain points?
 - What is the MVP solution?
 - What is your long-term vision?

 Optionally, extend this a full pitch deck by adding the business model, market size, channels and differentiation.

-### Milestone 6: Present pitch to the class (5 min + 5 min for questions)
+### Milestone 6: Present pitch to the class

 Everyone must be ready to go by May 5, but some presentations will have to take place on May 12 due to time constraints.

+Pitches should be no more than 5 minutes in length, leaving 5 minutes for feedback and questions.